2.A Refugees: From Eligibility to Arrival

 How Canada Does It

-If refugees do not pass their screening, they will be informed that they are either ineligible or inadmissible to Canada under the relevant provisions of the Immigration and Refugee Protection Act (IRPA).
+If refugees do not pass their screening for medical, security, or criminality reasons, they will be informed that they are either ineligible or inadmissible to Canada under the relevant provisions of the Immigration and Refugee Protection Act (IRPA).
 If one member of the refugee family is inadmissible, the whole family will be inadmissible.
 If a private sponsorship application or a refugee’s application for permanent residence is refused, there may be grounds to (1) request reconsideration; or (2) judicially review the decision in court.
 In Visa Office-Referred programs, refugees have already satisfied eligibility and admissibility criteria by the time a match is made with a private sponsoring group in Canada.